We've Got Tonite

-"We've Got Tonite" is a song written by American rock music artist Bob Seger, from his album Stranger in Town (1978).
+"We've Got Tonite" is a song written by American rock musician Bob Seger, from his album Stranger in Town (1978).
 The single record charted twice for Seger, and was developed from a prior song that he had written.
 Further versions charted in 1983 for Kenny Rogers as a duet with Sheena Easton, and again in 2002 for Ronan Keating.

 Original version

 Background

 The song developed from an earlier Seger composition titled "This Old House" which featured the same chords as "We've Got Tonite" although the earlier song had a slightly different melody.
 Seger overhauled "This Old House" into "We've Got Tonite" the day after seeing the film The Sting (1973) which features a conversation between the Robert Redford character and a woman he is attracted to, played by Dimitra Arliss, who says: "I don't even know you."
 Redford's response, "You know me.
 It's two in the morning and I don't know nobody," caused an emotional response in Seger, manifested in the overhauled song lyrics.